Construction

 build

 method of all nodes in the tree are called recursively.
-Some nodes, like Acts::CylinderContainerBlueprintNode, will take action on the volumes returns from its children, and perform sizing to connect them.
-See the Acts::CylinderContainerBlueprintNode and Acts::CylinderVolumeStack documentation for details on how the sizing is carried out.Subclassed by Acts::Blueprint, Acts::CylinderContainerBlueprintNode, Acts::MaterialDesignatorBlueprintNode, Acts::StaticBlueprintNode
+Some nodes, like Acts::Experimental::ContainerBlueprintNode, will take action on the volumes returns from its children, and perform sizing to connect them.
+See the Acts::Experimental::ContainerBlueprintNode and Acts::CylinderVolumeStack documentation for details on how the sizing is carried out.Subclassed by Acts::Experimental::Blueprint, Acts::Experimental::ContainerBlueprintNode, Acts::Experimental::GeometryIdentifierBlueprintNode, Acts::Experimental::MaterialDesignatorBlueprintNode, Acts::Experimental::StaticBlueprintNode

 Construction methods